DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world3.md

 How dare you to lock me up
 I still haven't lost to you!"

-Girl's wings spread her things and pointed towards Kay.
+Girl's wings spread her things and pointed towards Kai.
 She looked like she was preparing to fight.

 "Do you think such weak pawn of yours could stop me!?